Scientific Name

 Abundant water is beneficial in the summer, when temperatures exceed 90°F (32°C), and plants are exposed to full sunlight for maximum growth.
 The soil must be allowed to dry out completely between waterings.

-Some Lophophoras may develop a corky material on their bodies when exposed to pesticides or insecticidal soap.
+Some Lophophora may develop a corky material on their bodies when exposed to pesticides or insecticidal soap.
 This corky condition will usually heal similarly to human skin if the plants are exposed to full sunlight.

-Lophophoras are free-flowering in cultivation, and although they can withstand low temperatures during winter, they do not require a cold shock to initiate flowering.
+Lophophora cacti are free-flowering in cultivation, and although they can withstand low temperatures during winter, they do not require a cold shock to initiate flowering.

 Learn more at How to Grow and Care for Lophophora.